tapis-project/documentation/source/technical/systems.rst

 Credentials are persisted by the Security Kernel service and only specific Tapis services are authorized to retrieve credentials.

+By default any credentials provided for LINUX type systems are verified.
+The query parameter skipCredentialCheck=true may be used to bypass the initial verification of credentials.

 --------------------------
 Runtime
 --------------------------